vapoursynth/bestsource/README.md

 There is deliberately no mode that decodes on the graphics card and reads the frames back: anything that wants pixels in memory is better off decoding on the CPU, which gets them there without the round trip.

 Every argument works with this, *rff* included.
-RFF interleaves the two fields of two decoded frames, which is done in the export shader rather than by writing into one of them, so it costs an extra hardware frame in flight and nothing else.
-Raise *extrahwframes* if a file using RFF runs out.
+RFF interleaves the two fields of two decoded frames, which is done in the export shader rather than by writing into one of them, so it briefly keeps one extra decoded frame referenced and nothing else.

 Only the formats FFmpeg's Vulkan decoder produces can be output, which in practice means 4:2:0 and 4:2:2 at 8 to 12 bits.
 Anything else, monochrome included, is rejected when the source is opened rather than partway through a script, so *gpufallback* can still act on it.